 Hands On Learning

 Undoubtedly the best way to explore the Rabbit Hole is to go there yourself.
-As I hopefully gotten across by now, focus on survival.
+As I have hopefully gotten across by now, focus on survival.
 Learn with small amounts to limit the liability of beginners mistakes.
 Start with stablecoins where you can to avoid price volatility risks.
 Start with older projects and projects with higher TVL because they tend to be safer.
 Start with simpler applications.
 In an attempt to be helpful getting you started here is a bunch of things to search out yourself sorted into categories by relevance to you and then roughly within each category by approachability and importance.
 There’s a lot of editorial discretion here and you can be sure this is incomplete and will be out of date.

 Defi